What do we fish for?

 Yes, all anglers 12 years old and over must have a valid Montana fishing license.
 Licences are available online at https://fwp.mt.gov/buyandapply/fishinglicenses , or at local retailers.
-There is one very close to the boat.
 You DO NOT need a Flathead Indian Reservation license to fish with Flathead Lake Charters.
 We recommend waiting until the night before or the morning of the charter to purchase licenses online using your smartphone.
 This ensures you won’t spend money on a license that you are unable to use due to inclement weather.
 Included in that purchase will be a Montana conservation license, and an Aquatic Invasive Species (AIS) pass.
 Monies from the AIS fee go towards helping to keep our pristine Montana waters free of such critters as Zebra and Quaga mussels, Eurasian Millfoil, and other detrimental invaders.

 What should we bring?

-We provide nearly everything you need for your Flathead Lake fishing experience, including all rods and tackle, life vests, snack-chips, cookies, ice cold soda (or POP if you are from the Midwest! ) and bottled water, as well as many years of fishing experience.
+We provide nearly everything you need for your Flathead Lake fishing experience, including all rods and tackle, life vests, snack-chips and cookies, ice cold bottled water, as well as many years of fishing experience.
 We suggest you bring sunscreen of the lotion type.
 The spray types make the boat deck very slippery, and contaminate bait and tackle with foreign odors.
 If you bring the spray type of sunscreen, we ask simply that you apply it before we load up.
 Sunglasses and a hat are always a good idea too.
 Watch the weather, and try to dress accordingly.
 In spring and fall, layers are best, as the temps can change very quickly and often.
 We do not provide rain gear, though you can take cover under the canopy or in the forward cabin.
 Any snacks of your own, (PLEASE NO SUNFLOWER SEEDS!) or a small cooler with adult beverages are also welcome, but please drink responsibly, and have a designated driver.
 For full day trips, we recommend bringing a simple lunch.
-Due to logistical issues, we are no longer able to provide lunches on full day trips.
+Due to logistical and liability issues, we are no longer able to provide lunches on full day trips.